How coffees are processed makes them taste delicious.

 Exceptional coffee begins with exceptional beans, but that’s no secret.
 The beans processing method, plays a tremendous part in the way your coffee actually “feels” and tastes.

 To help make your new coffee odyssey even more interesting, we’ve recapped four common methods of processing, along with the effects of each method on the flavor of your first sip.
-These methods are known as wet process, natural process, honey process, and wet-hulled process.
+These methods include wet process, natural process, honey process, and wet-hulled process.

 Wet Process

-Wet (or “washed”) coffees are characterized by a higher acidity and body, along with a clean, often citrus or floral, taste.
+Wet (or “washed”) coffees exhibit higher acidity and body, accompanied by a clean, often citrus or floral taste.
 In processing, the wet method uses the entire fruit or “cherry,” of the coffee tree, and the beans are technically the seeds inside the cherry-like fruit.

-With wet coffees, layers of skin/pulp are removed and allowed to naturally ferment between 12 and 72 hours before drying.
+In wet coffees, the layers of skin and pulp are removed and naturally ferment for a duration of 12 to 72 hours before drying.
 The result?
 You taste more of the inside of the bean, which also means that the process helps spotlight the authentic character of a single origin bean better than other processing methods.
 It also assumes that the beans themselves have absorbed the proper amount of natural sugars and nutrients throughout the growing cycle.

 In the end, the science of growing coffee, the skill of the farmers, and the soil and climate of the country of origin combine to create the unique flavor.